angelojcruzjr/Boxscore-Widget/README.md

 # Sample Output
 Here is what the NBA game will output (don't judge the css 😉):

 ![alt text](https://github.com/angelojcruzjr/Boxscore-Widget/blob/master/screenshots/App%20Screencapture.PNG?raw=true)

-<b>Pro Tip:</b> Resize your window to see the widgets built-in responsiveness!
+<b>Pro Tip:</b> Resize your window to see the widget's built-in responsiveness!